 To accommodate the schedules of most practitioners, the course is taught in one three-hour session each week and can be scheduled either in the evening (5:00 to 8:00 pm or 6:00 to 9:00 pm) or during the day--for example, from 8:50 to 11:50 a.m.

 Student reading materials, teaching notes, homework assignments, extra class handouts, and graded assignment materials are all provided.
 In addition, grading rubrics for the graded papers and sample papers, with grading comments, are also provided.
 The primary time commitments are review of the lecture notes and student reading materials in preparation for class sessions and grading and commenting on the three written assignments.
 The number of students is limited to a maximum of fifteen per section.

-Applicants are expected to have strong academic credentials and to have practiced corporate transactional law at a sophisticated level for at least five years.
+Applicants are expected to have strong academic credentials and to have practiced corporate transactional law at a sophisticated level for at least nine to ten years.
 A significant element of the student experience in taking Business Planning I is receiving work product feedback from the professor in a manner consistent with what a corporate practice at a high quality firm aspires to provide to its junior associates.
 As a result, experience in supervising and managing junior transactional attorneys is an important aspect of an outstanding candidate’s background.